Epclusa for Chronic Hepatitis C

 You may need to stop certain medications before joining the trial.
 Specifically, you cannot use medications that are contraindicated with sofosbuvir/velpatasvir within 21 days before starting the trial, except for proton pump inhibitors, which can be taken up to 7 days before.
 Please consult with the trial team for specific guidance on your medications.

-What data supports the effectiveness of the drug Epclusa for treating chronic hepatitis C?
+What is the effectiveness track record for Epclusa in treating chronic hepatitis C?

 MG